 8. Spring initialization of module 'com.bea.wlevs.doc' (bundle start level = [3], framework start level = [3]).
 If the server is failing to start, check the server log for error messages which may indicate that the 'com.bea.wlevs.doc' bundle could not be started.
 8. Spring initialization of module 'com.bea.wlevs.doc' (bundle start level = [3], framework start level = [3]).
 If the server is failing to start, check the server log for error messages which may indicate that the 'com.bea.wlevs.doc' bundle could not be started.>

-<mar> <mar 🎇 Clean Text 🔲 Pause 🔃 🔃 Resum ?
-Help
+<mar> <mar

-Figure 3-30 Sample Console Output for HelloWorld Application
+Figure 3-32 Sample Console Output for HelloWorld Application

-- Click the Clean Text button to clear the text in the Console Output window. - Click the Pause button to pause the output of console messages. - Click the Resume button to resume the output of console messages.
+Click the Clean Text button to clear the text in the Console Output window.